 - fieldInputFileName (string) Name of the field map file. - field Value (float) the value of the field at some reference point (usually in the centre of the field).
 It acts as an multiplicative factor.
-The units are tesla for the magnetic field and kV/mm for the electric field. - [fieldValueFinal] and [fieldNrOfSteps] (floats) these optional parameters allow the user to ramp up (down) the field during a single run.
-The fieldValue serves as the initial field value, the [fieldValueFinal] is the final value and [fieldNrOfSteps] specifies number of steps, in which the rump up/down will happen.
+The units are tesla for the magnetic field and kV/mm for the electric field. - [fieldValueFinal] and [fieldNrOfSteps] (floats) these optional parameters allow the user to

-/musr/command globalfield $fieldName\ X\ Y\ Z$ quadrupole $halfLength\ fieldRadius\ fringe-Factor\ logicalVolume\ gradientValue\ [gradientValueFinal]\ [gradientNrOfSteps]$
+/musr/command global field fieldName X Y Z quadrupole halfLength fieldRadius fringe-Factor logical Volume gradientValue [gradientValueFinal] [gradientNrOfSteps]

 Set up the field of a quadrupole magnet including the Enge function approximation of the fringe fields.
-The unit of gradient Value is T/m.
+The unit of gradientValue is T/m.
 The description is similar to the uniform field and to the tabulated fields.
 See "musrDetectorConstruction.cc" and "BLEngeFunction.hh" for the details.

-$/\mathrm{musr/command}$ globalfield setparameter parameterName parameterValue parameterName (string) - one of the following parameters: "SetDeltaIntersection" "SetDeltaOneStep", "SetMinimumEpsilonStep", "SetMaximumEpsilonStep", "SetLargestAcceptableStep" and "SetMaxLoopCount".
+/musr/command globalfield setparameter parameterName parameterValue parameterName (string) - one of the following parameters: "SetDeltaIntersection" "SetDeltaOneStep", "SetMinimumEpsilonStep", "SetMaximumEpsilonStep", "SetLargestAcceptableStep" and "SetMaxLoopCount".
 The exact meaning of these parameters can be found in Geant4 manual.